bbatsov/batsov.com/about.md

 - Cinema's one of my biggest obsessions.
 I've been a devoted movie-goer since 1995, when I went to see "Toy Story".
 - When I was little I thought that all you need in life in an unlimited supply of chocolate and bananas.
 Turned out I was wrong.
 - My first trip abroad was to Budapest, Hungary.
 I did it for my 24th birthday.
 Since then I've become quite passionate about exploring the world and I visited 60 countries.
-- I'm a bit comic book fan.
+- I'm a big comic book fan.
 Batman is my favorite superhero.
 I went to see "The Dark Knight" 7 times.
 - I once watched "Gladiator" around 20 times in one week.
 I used to know every line in the movie.
 - When renting video tapes was a thing, I'd typically watch every movie that I rented 3 times.
 No matter how bad it was.
 - I love music and it has always been a big part of my life.
 I mostly listen to hard rock and indie rock.
 My first audio tapes were bootleg recordings of some Nirvana and Offspring albums.
 I'm not ashamed to admit that around 1995 I liked Spice Girls and Backstreet Boys more than rock.